 The written questions which Members of Parliament can put to the Commission (and also to the Council) offer another means of control which is being increasingly resorted to.
-During the parliamentary year 1967-68, 113 written questions were put to the three Executives in the first six months (105 to the EEC Commission, four to the Euratom Commission and four to the High Authority) and
+During the parliamentary year 1969-70, 477 written questions were put to the Commission and 30 to the Council.